jeffwillette/react-awesome-resume/README.md

  - subtitles need to be changed for small screen renders
  - update to react 16 when a release occurs for semantic-ui
  - add API requests to main page from twitter / medium / github

+### DEPLOY NOTES:

+  1. build and commit a new version, test in development
+  2. make a production build of the component and the project that imports it, test
+  3. build the project and deploy it to deltaskelta.github.io/react-awesome-resume-demo, test it
+  4. `yarn publish`
+  5. push deltaskelta.github.io